(Effective from 25 November 2021)

 10) Election of Committee

-b.
-If the number of nominations for any office exceeds the number of vacancies, a postal ballot shall be taken and the following provisions shall apply in respect of such a ballot::
+e.
+If the number of nominations for any office exceeds the number of vacancies, a ballot shall be taken at the AGM.
+The following provisions shall apply in respect of such a ballot:

-d.
-In any ballot under the foregoing paragraphs (b) and (c) the voter must for each office, vote for not more candidates than there are vacancies, otherwise the voting paper shall be invalid in respect of that office.
+g.
+In any ballot under the foregoing paragraphs (b) and (c) the voter must for each office, vote for not more candidates than there are vacancies, otherwise their vote shall be invalid in respect of that office.

 11) Appointments and Sub-Committees